bwtakacy/zha/README.md

 Modify `skelton.py` for your need, type `python skelton.py` to start, and press `Ctrl+C` or send SIGINT to stop.
 See `skelton.py` for details.
 This is a standalone program to use zha.
 For more details, see "skelton.py".
+It is noted that "id" is required to be varied for each zha instances.

 ## LICENCE